 COVID-19 Risk Assessment document

-A COVID-19 Risk Assessment document has been put in place by Valley Invicta Academies Trust (VIAT) in response to the Government’s announcement for education and childcare settings to prepare for wider opening from 1 June 2020.
+The COVID-19 Risk Assessment (RA) document has been put in place by Valley Invicta Academies Trust (VIAT) in response to the Government’s latest announcements and guidance for the coronavirus (COVID-19) pandemic.

-You can read our COVID-19 Risk Assessment document here.
+You can read our COVID-19 Risk Assessment document by clicking the link below.